piavW/BootcampNotes/notesrspec.md

 ```
 The command "binding.pry" stops the program at that specific place in the code.

+### Self
-<b>self </b>is a keyword which return the object itself that we have creates.
+Self is a keyword which return the object itself that we have creates.
 Through self.class we can see which person it is.
 Through self.methods we can see the possible methods to use with that class.
 On the top of the method-list we usually see the methods we've created ourself.

 self.class.respond_to?(:new) -> true
 self.respond_to?(:new) -> false